08dhuh/myfftpy/README.md

 ## Description
-It is a custom implemetation of the Fast Fourier Transform (FFT) algorithm.
+It is a custom, inefficient, unnecessary implementation of the Fast Fourier Transform (FFT) algorithm.

 ## Features